abaines1/Homework2-New/README.md

 ### TODO

 1) When there is no inventory at first time of DB file creation, it should return by saying "Inventory Database Empty.
-Please add data to the database and retry."
+Please add data to the database and retry." **** AS OF 6/11/2024 at 1250pm completed ***
 2) What is the ORDER_ITEMS table?
 3) View Employees under the Employee Tab
 4) One big Inventory Menu with sub menus?
 (Not being able to view inventory before adding things doesnt make sense)